• Skip to primary navigation

 Sharon’s tips:

-• Try to find turkey cutlets that are about one-quarter to one half of an inch thick.
+• Try to find turkey breast cutlets that are about one-quarter to one-half of an inch thick.
 If they are too thin, they will cook too fast and be tough.
 Thicker cutlets will take a little more time to cook.
-The most important thing is not to overcook them, so watch them carefully.
+The most important thing is not to overcook them, so watch them carefully and use a meat thermometer to check the temperature.

-• If you can’t find turkey cutlets, turkey tenderloins will also work.
-Chicken cutlets are also a good substitute.
+• If you can’t find turkey breast cutlets, turkey tenderloins will also work.
+Chicken breast cutlets are also a good substitute.

-• These recipes go really quickly.
+• This recipe comes together quickly.
 Have all of your ingredients measured and prepped before you begin.

 • You can substitute dried thyme for the fresh.
 If you do, only use half as much as the recipe calls for.